 Your owner's manual should provide the instructions for activating your self-cleaning oven cycle.

-- Once the oven has reached the proper cleaning temperature, be prepared for some nasty smells and fumes.
+- Once the oven has reached the proper self clean oven temperature (typically upwards of 900F), be prepared for some nasty smells and fumes.

 - After the oven has cooled completely, you should only need to wipe out some ash and your oven will be clean.